zaoyang/30-days-of-web-development/day-10/day-10.cq.md

 Yesterday we played with changing the color of an HTML element via the DevTools.

-W>Because this is not a course on CSS, I'm not going to spend much time on the different styles you can add to HTML elements, nor will I touch on how CSS effects HTML elements' position and layout.

 Today we're going to look at how you add CSS to a web page.

 ## How do you add CSS to a web page?